AdamW78/Data-Entry-Automator/README.md

 ## Usage

-The program can currently only be run from the command line, though a GUI is planned for the future.
+The program can currently be run from either the command line or via a GUI.

 ### Running the Program
+##### Not Recommended
 Run the program using the following command:
 ```bash
 java -jar data-entry-automator.jar -i <input file> [options]
 ```

+##### Recommended
+Run the program by installing the app using one of releases on the (releases)[https://github.com/AdamW78/Data-Entry-Automator/releases] page.
+Once installed, navigate to the install location (or create a desktop shortcut) and open the application to access the GUI.
+The program should look something like:

 #### Options

 | Argument        | Short Form | Usage                  | Description                                                   | Default Value                         |